lifeisstillgood/softwaremind/docs/newbook/intro.rst

   mission control - this is the next big challenge of organsoations - at cerain point the mission contol becomes humans and spreadsheets - stop that means stopping feudalism moat making

+  AI is not magic. if you think some or all of job can be repaced by AI then the question is, why cant it be repaced today woth traditional software its not volume of data - no human can compete its access to tools and ots decision politics if AI can replace a manager tomorrow then software can do it today

 * software is disaggeegating management

   - THoery of firm / how organisations will change